anonymicml2026/icml_8229/goal_corruption_experiment/readme.md

   <em>Figure 2: Learning curves across corruption levels.
 Clean GCHR (ρ=0) learns faster and reaches higher asymptotic performance than fully corrupted (ρ=1) in both environments.
 In Ant Soccer, all GCHR variants greatly outperform SAC+HER.</em>
 </p>

-## Notes on Statistical Testing

-With $n=5$ seeds per condition, individual pairwise t-tests have limited power.
-We address this in three ways:

-1. **Individual-level linear regression** ($n=25$): Treats each seed's success rate as a separate observation with its corruption level $\rho$ as the predictor.
-This pools all 25 data points (5 conditions $\times$ 5 seeds), yielding substantially more power than pairwise comparisons.
-Both environments show **highly significant negative slopes** ($p < 0.02$).

-2. **One-sided tests**: Our hypothesis is directional (corruption degrades performance), so one-sided tests are appropriate and have twice the power of two-sided tests.

-3. **Non-parametric backup**: Mann-Whitney U tests confirm the results without assuming normality.

-**Interpretation**: $R^2$ measures what fraction of the variance in success rate is explained by a linear relationship with $\rho$. $p_{\text{reg}}$ tests whether the regression slope is significantly non-zero.
-The consistent, significant negative trends across both environments confirm that the *content* of the hindsight goals — not merely the regularization strength — drives the prior's effectiveness.
+ negative trends across both environments confirm that the *content* of the hindsight goals — not merely the regularization strength — drives the prior's effectiveness.